 What we do

 Quite simply, the ingredients for our breads are the finest obtainable.
-We use hard and soft wheats, rye, and spelt.
-We buy wheat from a local Champlain Valley grower and from organic farmers in Quebec and the midwest.
+We use hard and soft wheats, and rye.
+We buy organic rye flour from a local, Vermont grower and wheat flour from organic farmers in Quebec and the midwest.
 The sifted, “white” flour that we use is really more of a creamy, off-white color due to the fact that it is unbleached and totally untreated, retaining the rich flavors of the grain.
 These flours are all organic, and always have been.

 Our commitment to organic agricultural products was made in the very beginning, as the best way to promote sustainable farming and human durability -- in personal, societal, and ecological ranges.

 We also use organic raisins, cinnamon, sesame, flax, fennel & poppy seeds, and olive oil in our breads.
 In other cases, where an organic source may be unavailable, the global marketplace allows us to offer the choicest selections from the world over — sweet butter, Belgian chocolate, and olives from Provence and Greece.

 All of our breads are made by lengthy processes, allowing the alchemy of fermentation to work its wonders of tastes, aromas, and textures.
 As with fine wines and cheeses, good things are worth waiting for.
 The skill of our bakers lies in their intuition and knowledge in interpreting the conditions on any given day, on how to apply “the manipulation and the fermentation” as M. Poilane points out.
 Each type of bread has its particular character.